-Usually, if any threats found on a server or a network, the Service Operator would send out a strict warning to the involved parties.
-That email would mostly include, specific URLs in question, sometimes ways to solve the problem, and a timeframe to fix it.
+Usually, if any threats are found on a server or a network, the Service Operator would send a strict warning to the involved parties.
+That email would mostly include specific URLs in question, sometimes ways to solve the problem, and a timeframe to fix it.

 This timeframe would be between four hours to twenty-four hours.

 But in our case, we have not received any warning from both BigRock or Radix.
-Even though Radix mentioned on their website that they would send email to the sponsoring Registrar, BigRock says they don’t have any clue.
+Even though Radix mentioned on their website that they would send an email to the sponsoring Registrar, BigRock says they don’t know.

 And even if I have an infected domain name, once I cleared the threats and submitted the review, they should act fast.
-I am sure that, nobody can’t accept taking Six hours to Ten hours and more to get this reviewed and fixed.
+I am sure that nobody can accept taking Six hours to Ten hours and more to get this reviewed and fixed.

 Especially when I informed them about the severity of this issue, the action should be swift.